Light fixture gets hot

 Frequently Asked Questions

-How can I tell if a light fixture is getting too hot?
+How do I know if a light fixture is getting too hot?

-Signs of an overheating light fixture include the fixture feeling hot to the touch, flickering or dimming lights, and a burning or melting smell.
+Signs of an overheating light fixture include the fixture feeling very hot to the touch, dimming or flickering lights, and a burning smell.

 When should I call an electrician for a hot light fixture?